HenrikBengtsson/future/README.md

 [1] 3.14
 ```

 This works by (i) creating a future and (ii) assigning its value to variable `v` as a _promise_.
-Promises are constructs that are built-in in R (see `help(delayedAssign)`).
 Specifically, the expression/value assigned to variable `v` is promised to be evaluated/resolved (no later than) when it is requested.
+Promises are built-in constructs of R (see `help(delayedAssign)`).

 ### The built-in "eager" and "lazy" futures
 The 'future' package provides two evaluation strategies for futures, namely "lazy" and "eager", implemented by functions `lazy()` and `eager()`.
 Other strategies such as asynchroneous evaluation on a computer cluster are implemented by other R packages, e.g. '[async]'.
-Since an asynchroneous strategy are more likely to be used in practice, the built-in eager and lazy mechanisms try to emulate those as far as possible while still evaluating them in a _synchroneous_ way.
+Since an asynchroneous strategy is more likely to be used in practice, the built-in eager and lazy mechanisms try to emulate those as far as possible while still evaluating them in a _synchroneous_ way.

-For instance, the default is that the future expression is evaluated in _a local environment_ (cf. `help("local")`), which means that any assignments are done to local variable such that the environment of the main/calling process is unaffected.
+For instance, the default is that the future expression is evaluated in _a local environment_ (cf. `help("local")`), which means that any assignments are done to local variables only such that the environment of the main/calling process is unaffected.
 Here is an example:

 ```r
 > a <- 2.71